joelworsham/resume/resume.md

 ### Background

-#### Quality Assurance
-- Used the Scrum process to manage the software development lifecycle
-- Manually tested software applications to ensure overall quality
-- Created and maintained automation frameworks using selenium to automate manual testing processes to save the company money
-- Collaborated in a team environment to achieve maximum results

 #### Programming
 - Regular contributor to StackOverflow, namely the Java and Selenium tags
 - Created and manage several open source repositories on GitHub and BitBucket